snehilvj/dmc-docs/docs/dateinput/dateinput.md

 ---
 name: DateInput
-description: Free date input
+description: Free form date input
 endpoint: /components/dateinput
 package: dash_mantine_components
 ---

 .. toc::

 ### DateInput props

-DateInput supports all props from DatePicker, read through its documentation to learn about all component features that are not listed on this page.
+DateInput supports most of the [DatePicker](/components/datepicker) props, read through DatePicker documentation to learn about all component features that are not listed on this page.

 ### Simple Example